India's REC Market: How Renewable Energy Certificates Are Traded, Who Must Buy, and What the Price Signal Means

 How RECs are issued: the certification and registry chain

-The three obligations: RPO, RCO, and ESO — who is covered and what they must do
+The three obligations: RPO, RCO, and ESO, who is covered, and what they must do

-| Obligation | Who Is Covered | FY2029-30 Target | Compliance Instrument | Administered By |
+| Obligation | Who Is Covered | FY2029 to 2030 Target | Compliance Instrument | Administered By |

 |---|---|---|---|---|

-| Renewable Purchase Obligation (RPO) | Distribution companies, open-access consumers, captive power users above threshold | 43.33% of total electricity consumption from RE sources | Physical RE procurement or RECs on IEX/PXIL | SERCs with central trajectory from Ministry of Power |
+| Renewable Purchase Obligation (RPO) | Distribution companies, open-access consumers, and captive power users above a certain threshold | 43.33% of total electricity consumption must come from RE sources | Physical RE procurement or RECs purchased on IEX/PXIL | SERCs working with a central trajectory from the Ministry of Power |

-| Renewable Consumption Obligation (RCO) | Designated Consumers under Energy Conservation Act — large industrial energy users above threshold | Rising % of non-fossil fuel energy consumption (trajectory under finalisation) | Physical RE procurement, RECs, or certified green energy tariff | Bureau of Energy Efficiency (BEE) |
+| Renewable Consumption Obligation (RCO) | Designated Consumers under the Energy Conservation Act, targeting large industrial energy users above threshold | Rising percentage of non-fossil fuel energy consumption, with the exact trajectory under finalisation | Physical RE procurement, RECs, or a certified green energy tariff | Bureau of Energy Efficiency (BEE) |

-| Energy Storage Obligation (ESO) | Distribution companies and some open-access consumers above threshold | Rising % of power from storage systems (currently 4–6% range for 2029-30) | Pumped hydro RECs (3× multiplier), BESS procurement, or storage tariff PPAs | Ministry of Power / CERC |
+| Energy Storage Obligation (ESO) | Distribution companies and select open-access consumers above threshold | Rising percentage of power drawn from storage systems, currently sitting in the 4 to 6% range for 2029 to 2030 | Pumped hydro RECs featuring a 3× multiplier, direct BESS procurement, or storage tariff PPAs | Ministry of Power and CERC |

-The critical difference between REC compliance and CBAM embedded emission reduction.
-When an aluminium smelter buys RECs on IEX to meet its RCO obligation, it satisfies the regulatory compliance test — it has procured the energy attribute certificates representing the renewable generation it was obligated to source.
-But the CBAM calculation uses a different logic.
-Under CBAM Implementing Regulation 2023/1773, the embedded emissions for electricity are calculated using either the actual measured emission factor of the electricity source consumed, or the national average emission factor if actual measurement is not available.
-Purchasing a REC does not change the emission factor of the electricity physically consumed at the smelter — that remains the grid’s WAEF or the CPP emission factor.
-Only physical procurement of renewable electricity (through an open access PPA where the renewable electrons physically flow into the plant, or captive renewable installation) reduces the CBAM-relevant emission factor of the electricity.
-This distinction matters enormously for smelters making investment decisions between physical RE procurement and REC compliance.
+When an aluminium smelter buys RECs on IEX to meet its RCO obligation, it satisfies the regulatory compliance test.
+It has successfully procured the energy attribute certificates representing the renewable generation it was obligated to source.
+However, the CBAM calculation utilizes a totally different logic.
+Under CBAM Implementing Regulation 2023/1773, the embedded emissions for electricity are calculated using either the actual measured emission factor of the electricity source consumed or the national average emission factor if actual measurement is unavailable.
+Purchasing a REC does not change the emission factor of the electricity physically consumed at the smelter at all.
+That remains the grid's WAEF or the specific CPP emission factor.
+Only physical procurement of renewable electricity reduces the CBAM-relevant emission factor of the electricity.
+This can be achieved through an open access PPA where the renewable electrons physically flow into the plant, or via a captive renewable installation.
+This vital distinction matters enormously for smelters making major investment decisions between physical RE procurement and basic REC compliance.

 The CERC multipliers: what offshore wind and pumped hydro multipliers mean in practice